fbpx Scholarships at NDARC | NDARC - National Drug and Alcohol Research Centre

 Eligibility

-Information about eligibility is provided in the NDARC Conditions of HDR Award document.
-Briefly, to be eligible for the scholarship, applicants must:
+Information about eligibility is provided in the NDARC Conditions Briefly, to be eligible for the scholarship, applicants must:

 2. Meet residency and visa requirements